kayceesrk/kayceesrk.github.io/_posts/2020-01-19-OCaml-Prolog-Jupyter.md

 coaxing, Prolog synthesizes programs for the given type.
 In the last assignment, the students were asked to implement [a Prolog interpreter in OCaml](https://github.com/kayceesrk/cs3100_f19/blob/gh-pages/assignments/assignment6.ipynb).
-There was indeed some value in teaching the two paradigms in the same course.
+There was indeed some value in teaching multiple paradigms in the same course, not just for a comparative study of strengths and weaknesses, but to be able to teach the students to pick the right tool for the job.

 ## Course Delivery